blog page

 What is RME?

-RME uses a tooth‑borne expander fixed to the upper teeth.
+RME uses an expander fixed to the upper teeth.
 The appliance gently separates the mid‑palatal suture while a child or young teenager is still growing.

 Best suited for: